jemmy512/book-notes/CS/refactoring-2.md

     6. Test.

-    7. Look for other code that’s the same or similar to the code just extracted, and consider using Replace Inline Code with Function Call (222) to call the new function.
+    7. Look for other code that’s the same or similar to the code just extracted, and consider using `Replace Inline Code with Function Call` to call the new function.

 * Example
     ```js